Gordon Marshall (footballer, born 1964): International

 Marshall earned one cap for Scotland versus United States in May 1992.

 Coaching career

 Marshall left Motherwell in November 2005 to become Hibernian's goalkeeping coach, a position he held until July 2009.
 He then worked for Alloa Athletic and St Johnstone as a goalkeeping coach before returning to Motherwell in August 2011 as their full-time goalkeeping coach.
-Marshall then left Fir Park in the close season of 2015 to take up the position of goalkeeping coach at Aberdeen, replacing Jim Leighton.
+Marshall left Fir Park in the close season of 2015 to take up the position of goalkeeping coach at Aberdeen, replacing Jim Leighton.

 Marshall joined Queen of the South in the 2022 close season as first-team goalkeeping coach.
 He then joined Hamilton Academical in the summer of 2024, but would leave to take up a coaching role with St Johnstone in September.
+He joined Hearts as goalkeeping coach in the summer of 2026, linking up for a third time with manager Derek McInnes.

 Personal life

 Marshall's father was also a goalkeeper named Gordon, who mainly played for Hearts, Newcastle United and Arbroath and was capped at under-23 level by England.

 Marshall is married with two daughters named Amy and Fay.
 His younger brother Scott played as a defender with Arsenal, Southampton and Celtic.
 His sister played basketball and has 58 caps for Scotland.

 He trained as a hairdresser as a young man in Edinburgh and indicated he would like to resume the occupation when interviewed by a newspaper in 2019.